 Students who exhaust their course repeat options and have not earned a grade of C or better in all the prerequisite communication courses will be advised that they will not be able to complete the requirements for a B.A. in Communication Studies.
 The department chair will offer an exit interview and help them to identify available alternatives.

-For more information regarding our undergraduate program, please contact our department chair Dr. Timothy Brown.
+For more information regarding our undergraduate program, please contact our department chair Dr. Denise Polk.

 The Department of Communication Studies offers two minor programs: